Grant Lawrence: Work

-Lawrence published his first book, Adventures in Solitude: What Not to Wear to a Nude Potluck and Other Stories from Desolation Sound, in 2010.
+Lawrence published his first book, Adventures in Solitude: What Not to Wear to a Nude Potluck and Other Stories from Desolation Sound, in 2010, an immediate bestseller and Lawrence's most popular book to date.
 A memoir of his visits to the Desolation Sound area of British Columbia, the book was a shortlisted nominee for the 2011 Hilary Weston Writers' Trust Prize for Nonfiction and the 2011 Edna Staebler Award.

 Lawrence published his second book, The Lonely End of the Rink: Confessions of a Reluctant Goalie, in 2013.
-Both books won the BC Book Prize for Book of the Year in their respective years.
+Both books won the BC Book Prize for Book of the Year in their respective years, making Grant Lawrence the first author in the history of the BC Book Prizes to accomplish this feat.

-His third book, Dirty Windshields: The Best and the Worst of the Smugglers Tour Diaries, was published in 2017.
+His third book, Dirty Windshields: The Best and the Worst of the Smugglers Tour Diaries, was published in 2017 and won an Independent Publishers Award at a ceremony at the famed Copacabana nightclub in New York City.
 His fourth book is the children's picture book Bailey the Bat and the Tangled Moose.
 In 2022, Lawrence published his sequel to his first book, called Return to Solitude, which was a number one bestseller and the highest-selling BC book of that year.
+In 2024, Lawrence published the children's book adaptation of Adventures in Solitude, called Adventures in Desolation Sound, with illustrator Ginger Ngo.
+In 2025, Lawrence announced he is working on a new project involving a family of orca whales that frequent Desolation Sound.

 Personal life

-He is married to singer-songwriter Jill Barber.
+He is married to singer-songwriter Jill Barber and they have two children.

+Lawrence's son plays in the punk rock band Blue Jay Valley.

-Lawrence co-founded and currently plays hockey for the Vancouver Flying Vees, an amateur hockey team originally staffed largely by Canadian musicians, for which Lawrence is the goaltender.
+Lawrence co-founded and currently plays hockey for the Vancouver Flying Vees, an amateur hockey team staffed largely by Canadian musicians.